brucedkyle/architectures/docs/supplychain/sustainableenterprise.md

 For specific steps on this approach, see **The Action Guide** details in [_Own Your Impact: Practical Pathways to Transformational Sustainability_](https://www.ibm.com/downloads/cas/6NJEKDD8) survey of 3,000 CEOs worldwide, that reveals sustainability's emergence onto the mainstream corporate agenda.

+## Technology

+The following technologies offered by Red Hat and IBM can augment the solutions already in place in your organization.

+### Core systems

+[*Red Hat OpenShift*](https://www.redhat.com/en/technologies/cloud-computing/openshift) Kubernetes offering, the hybrid platform offering allow deployment across data centers, private and public clouds offering choices and flexible for hosting system and services.
+You can manage clusters and applications from a single console, with built-in security policies with [_Red Hat Advanced Cluster Management_](https://www.redhat.com/en/technologies/management/advanced-cluster-management) and [_Red Hat Advanced Cluster Security_](https://www.redhat.com/en/technologies/cloud-computing/openshift/advanced-cluster-security-kubernetes).

+[*Red Hat Ansible Automation Platform*](https://www.redhat.com/en/technologies/management/ansible) operate, scale and delegate automate IT services, track changes an update inventory, prevent configuration drift and  integrated with ITSM.

+[*Red Hat OpenShift DevOps*](https://www.redhat.com/en/getting-started-devops) represents an approach to culture, automation and platform design intended to deliver increased business value and responsiveness through rapid, high-quality service delivery.
+DevOps means linking legacy apps with newer cloud-native apps and infrastructure.
+A DevOps developer can link legacy apps with newer cloud-native apps and infrastructure.

+### Integration services

+[*Red Hat OpenShift API Management*](https://access.redhat.com/documentation/en-us/red_hat_openshift_api_management/1/guide/53dfb804-2038-4545-b917-2cb01a09ef98) is a managed API traffic control and program management service to secure, manage, and monitor APIs at every stage of the development lifecycle.

+[*Red Hat Intgration*](https://www.redhat.com/en/products/integration) is a comprehensive set of integration and messaging technologies to connect applications and data across hybrid infrastructures.
+It is an agile, distributed, containerized, and API-centric solution.
+It provides service composition and orchestration, application connectivity and data transformation, real-time message streaming, change data capture, and API management.

+[*Business Automation Workflow*](https://www.ibm.com/products/business-automation-workflow) automate business processes, case work, task automation with Robotic Process Automation (RPA) and Intelligent Automation such as conversation intelligence.

+[*IBM Data Fabric*](https://www.ibm.com/data-fabric) empowers your teams and works across the ecosystem by connecyting data from disparate data sources in multicloud envrionments.
+In particular, [_Watson Knowledge Catalog_](https://www.ibm.com/cloud/watson-knowledge-catalog) provides you users with a catalog tool for intelligent, self-service discovery of data, models. [_Watson Query_](https://www.ibm.com/products/watson-query) provides data consumers with a universal query engine that executes distributed and virtualized queries across databases, data warehouses, data lakes, and streaming data without additional manual changes, data movement or replication.

+### Sustainable enterprise platform

+[*Envizi*](https://www.ibm.com/products/envizi) simplifies the capture, consolidation, management, analysis and reporting of your environmental, social and governance (ESG) data.

+[*IBM TRIRIGA*](https://www.ibm.com/products/tririga/sustainability) harnesses the power of data and AI to infuse sustainability into your real estate and facilities management operations.

+[*IBM Maximo Application Suite*](https://www.ibm.com/products/maximo/sustainability) Infuse sustainability into your asset management by harnessing the power of data and AI.

+[*Maximo Integrators for TRIRIGA*](https://www.ibm.com/support/pages/ibm-maximo-integrators-tririga-version-12-available-ism-library) combines the enterprise asset management (EAM) capabilities of Maximo Asset Management with some of the integrated workplace management system (IWMS) capabilities of IBM TRIRIGA.
+This offering focuses on strategic facility planning, move-space management, and condition assessment and opportunities management.

+[*Envizi*](https://www.ibm.com/products/envizi) simplifies the capture, consolidation, management, analysis and reporting of your environmental, social and governance (ESG) data.

 ## References

 - [IBM journey to more sustainable facilities: IBM as client zero](https://www.ibm.com/blogs/internet-of-things/ibm-journey-to-more-sustainable-facilities-ibm-as-client-zero/)